AyushGupta51379/MPhil-Thesis-Documents/README.md

+#### Copyright Notice:
-### Copyright: Reproduction prohibited: No work can be copied from the this github repository and its contents without the written consent of the author: Ayush Gupta
+Reproduction prohibited: No work can be copied from the this github repository and its contents without the written consent of the author: Ayush Gupta

 ## Brief summary of Data Scientist and ML Engineer work done